NSkelsey/aaalm/README.md

 ### Techniques Used

 #### Placing devices in subnets
-By using observed vlan tags as a key - if the traffic contains them - it is exceedingly simple to segment groups of IP addresses into their respective subnets.
+By using observed vlan tags as a key - if the traffic contains them - it's simple to segment groups of IP addresses into their respective subnets.

 For each new vlan observed, any tagged traffic with a new `ip_src` address is recorded inside of the vlan's bucket.

-todo -- what event is generated

-#### Identifying routers
+#### Identifying routers TODO

 Router identification works by tracking unique MACs inside of the `l2_header` and storing the set of `ip_src` addresses.

-#### Identifying gateways
+#### Identifying gateways TODO

 Gateway identification works similiarly but, handles the special case where emitted traffic seems destined for `0.0.0.0/32`